 Salad bars after the POS are acceptable in appropriate circumstances approved by the State agency.
 In this scenario, for the vegetable subgroups to count, the school has to establish some mechanism to ensure that students are getting the required components and amounts for a reimbursable meal.
 Otherwise, an un-monitored salad bar after the POS is considered extra food that is not part of the reimbursable meal, but counts toward the dietary specifications.
-The students must select all the components for a reimbursable meal, including vegetable subgroups, from the hot meal line before the POS.
+The students must select all the components for a reimbursable meal, including vegetable subgroups, before the POS.